 - Private tours

 - Express tours

-- Early morning & evening tours
+- Early morning tours

 - Combo guided tours including other attractions

 The cheapest tour option for visiting Sagrada Família is with the standard ticket that includes an audioguide.
 This ticket costs €26 and can be purchased on the Sagrada Família website or app.
 You can download the audioguide through the app, and can choose whether you want an express 25-minute audio tour or a 45-minute audio tour.
 The audioguide is also available in 17 different languages, appealing to a variety of nationalities.